How Animals Navigate Home Without GPS or a Map

 Cats – Head-To-Toe Compass

-Interestingly, according to the Genome Institute, cats, unlike dogs, are really only “semi-domesticated.”
-In fact, scientists go as far as to say there is little difference between the average house cat and wild cats.
+According to the Genome Institute, cats, unlike dogs, are really only “semi-domesticated.”
+In fact, scientists go so far as to say there is little difference between the average house cat and a wild cat, which helps explain why a lost cat is rarely as helpless as it looks.

 How They Do It

-Cats also have incredible eyesight and hearing, and they use their fur, whiskers, and paws to gather information to help them navigate.
-Scientists have determined that cats can detect the Earth’s magnetic fields through iron in their ears and skin, which acts as a natural compass.
+Cats also have keen eyesight and sharp hearing, and they use their fur, whiskers, and paws to gather the information they need to move through the dark.
+Scientists have determined that cats can detect the Earth’s magnetic fields through iron in their ears and skin, which acts as a natural compass built right into the body.

 Dogs – There’s No Smell Like Home